realworldocaml/book/en/fcm.md

 ```

 In the above we use s-expressions as the format for queries and
-responses as well for the config.
+responses, as well for the config.
 S-expressions are a simple,
 flexible, and human-readable serialization format commonly used in
 Core.
 We'll cover s-expressions in more detail in
 [xref](#data-serialization-with-s-expressions), but for now, it's